DMind44/SimpleTweets/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+There are like, reply, and retweet buttons under each tweet, although they are not functional.
+The like button can be toggled between a filled heart and an empty heart.

 ## Video Walkthrough